UKashNK/Prediction-of-Product-Sales/README.md

 ## Model

-The final model is a Random forest regressor with
+The final model is a Random forest regressor.

-Report the most important metrics
+The model has an r² value of 0.602 and an Mean Average Error of $729.091 for 2131 items.

-Refer to the metrics to describe how well the model would solve the business problem
+Hence the model will be able to predict sales with an eror of less than $1

 ## Recommendations:

-More of your own text here
+There is significant correlation between Item Maximum retail price and sales, consider raising Maximum retail price in order to realise higher sales.

 ## Limitations & Next Steps

-More of your own text here
+Even though raising maximum retail price could sales,it may also have a negative impact sales volumes, further investigation needs to be carried out to assess the full impact of retail prices of sales.
 ### For further information

-For any additional questions, please contact **email**
+For any additional questions, please contact **katendeunkin07@gmail.com**